pritom02bh/Blog_Application/README.md

 # Blog_Web_Application
-A web application where people can create their own profile and post
+A web application where people can create their own profile and make a post.